xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 **The Solar graces her shot with unerring precision and fires it along a flow of Essence, causing it to slice through the air between the arrow and its mark.**

-In an Attack roll, ignore any Difficulty other than the target Level and cover (high winds, visibility, limited movement space...)
+In an Attack roll, ignore any Difficulty other than the target Level and cover (high winds, limited movement space, water, confetti, smoke...)

 ### Tiger Warrior Training Technique